mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Verify smoke tests on webapp/server, desktop app, and RN apps all passed
     - Post QA approval in ``Release: Self-Managed`` channel
 3. Build:
-    - Update Redux before each RC and Final build
     - Tags a new release (e.g. 1.1.0) and runs an official build which should be essentially identical to the last RC
     - Posts SHA key, md5 sum, and GPG signatures of the final build to ``Release: Self-Managed`` channel
     - Post in ``Release: Self-Managed`` with links to the Enterprise Edition and Team Edition sections